Chicago Sky vs. Washington Mystics: Betting Trends, Record ATS, Home/Road Splits

 Sky Season Stats

-- The Sky score 80.2 points per game and give up 81.9, making them eighth in the WNBA offensively and sixth defensively.
+- The Sky put up 79.3 points per game and give up 81.5, ranking them seventh in the WNBA on offense and sixth defensively.

-- At 34.5 rebounds per game and 34.5 rebounds allowed, Chicago is ninth and fourth in the league, respectively.
+- With 35 rebounds per game and 33.8 rebounds allowed, Chicago is eighth and fourth in the league, respectively.

-- With 20.3 assists per game, the Sky are fifth in the league.

 Ready to put your picks to the test?
 Use code GNPLAY at this link to get a bonus offer for new players at BetMGM.